Connect with your exact customers

 Share key insights across your organization

-Product team roles are notoriously varied from company to company and even within organizations.
-As companies continue to scale human insight across teams, questions often come up about who does what, especially when looking at product manager vs. project manager roles.
-While every company is different, there are some key differences between product and project managers.
-Understanding the differences will help teams across the organization—including product teams—better understand roles and responsibilities, ultimately improving efficiency while helping teams get great experiences in front of customers faster.
+Product teams, and the roles within them, are notoriously varied from company to company—even within organizations.
+As companies continue (and sometimes begin) to scale user research across teams, questions often come up about who does what, especially when looking at product manager vs. project manager roles.